developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn more about this feature
  - image-location: right
    anchor_id: wakeup-scan
-   title: "Trigger Wakeup and Scan" Reduces Workflow Delays
+   title: "'Trigger Wakeup and Scan' Feature Reduces Workflow Delays"
    subtitle: New in Zebra DataWedge 8.1
    description: DataWedge can now instantly capture barcodes with a press of the scan button when resuming operation after device suspend, eliminating delays in workflow and improving worker productivity.
    url: https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#readerparams
    button_text: Click for Reader Params, then scroll down to see this feature
    video: bR_uJwpVZD0
    video_type: youtube
- - image-location: right
+ - image-location: left
    anchor_id: beacon-manager
    title: New Beacon Manager CSP Aids Locationing; Updates to 11 Mobility Extensions
    subtitle: New in Zebra MX 10.2